muff1nman/oauth-openshift-springboot-example/blog3.md

 ### Adding a `run.sh` script

 Instead of configuring the `REPLACE_ME` items manually, we can inject these properties into our application at runtime.
-Now do note that in order to do this we are relying on functionality within the OpenShift OpenJDK S2I image: `redhat-openjdk-18/openjdk18-openshift`.
-Namely, the fact that we can supply a `run.sh` script that the image will run instead of its normal script, `run-java.sh`.
-This can be seen by taking a look at the image contents via `oc run`:
+In order to do this we will rely on functionality within the OpenShift OpenJDK S2I image: `redhat-openjdk-18/openjdk18-openshift`.
+Namely, we will use the fact that we can supply a `run.sh` script that the image will run instead of its normal script, `run-java.sh`.
+This functionality can be seen by taking a look at the image contents via `oc run`:

 ```
 oc run -it --restart=Never javatest --image=redhat-openjdk-18/openjdk18-openshift --command -- /bin/bash
 If you don't see a command prompt, try pressing enter.
 [jboss@javatest ~]$
 ```